- Ride Guatemala's best cycling trails led by expert guides

 |Day 5||Lake Atitlán to Slickrock Mountain Bike Ride||Lake Atitlan|

-|Day 6||Free Morning at Lake Atitlán & Transfer to Huehuetenango||Huehuetenango|
+|Day 6||Lake Atitlán Free Morning, Transfer to Huehuetenango||Huehuetenango|

 |Day 7||Climb the Cuchumatanes & Descend into Todos Santos||Todos Santos Cuchumatan|

-|Day 8||Cross-Country Ride from Todos Santos to Laguna Magdalena||Laguna Magdalena|
+|Day 8||Cross-Country Ride - Todos Santos to Laguna Magdalena||Laguna Magdalena|

-|Day 9||Cross-Country Ride from Laguna Magdalena to Acul||Acul|
+|Day 9||Cross-Country Ride - Laguna Magdalena to Acul||Acul|

-|Day 10||Cross-Country Ride from Acul to Uspantan||Uspantan|
+|Day 10||Cross-Country Ride - Acul to Uspantan||Uspantan|

-|Day 11||Cross-Country Ride from Uspantan to Cobán||Cobán|
+|Day 11||Cross-Country Ride - Uspantan to Cobán||Cobán|